 Looking for the best automatic dive watch under 200 bucks?
-When you’re looking for an automatic dive watch in this price range there are three companies that consistently pop up: Seiko, Citizen and Orient.
+When you’re looking for an automatic dive watch in this price range, there are three companies that consistently pop up: Seiko, Citizen and Orient.
 They have a real corner on the basic automatic watch market, and for good reason.
-They are all able to produce a quality movements that will take a beating, and they’re able to do it inexpensively enough that those savings get passed along to the customer.
+They are all able to produce quality movements that will take a beating, and they’re able to do it inexpensively enough that those savings get passed along to the customer.

-The watches we’re going to compare are the Seiko SKX007 and SKX009, The Orient Ray and Mako, the Seiko Monster, and the Citizen Promaster Diver.
+The watches we’re going to compare are the Seiko SKX007 and SKX009, The Orient Ray and Mako, the Seiko Monster and the Citizen Promaster Diver.

 Seiko SKX007 and SKX009

 The SKX line was designed to be a professional diver’s watch.
 The SKX007 sticks to a traditional black while the SKX009 is a little flashier with its dual color bezel.
 All of the design decisions on this watch were made with utility in mind, and as such it gives off a strong tool watch vibe.
 This is evident everywhere you look, from the knurling around the bezel to the flat, uncluttered dial design.
-Seiko really embraced the function over form philosophy with this watch, but still managed to keep it quite attractive.
+Seiko really embraced the function-over-form philosophy with this watch, but still managed to keep it quite attractive.

-It employs a screw-down crown and screw-down case back with an ISO rating of 200 Meters water resistance.
+It employs a screw-down crown and screw-down case back with an ISO rating of 200 meters water resistance.
 The bracelet is a jubilee design with solid outer links and folded center links.
 This makes the bracelet somewhat lightweight and flimsy feeling.
 Some people might find the lighter weight and flexibility desirable, but for me it throws the balance of the watch off.
 That said, the bracelet is the easiest thing on a watch to replace, and Seiko offers an Oyster Bracelet that is exceptional.

 Orient Ray & Mako

 The Orient Ray and Mako are essentially identical save for the differing dials and hands.
 They both use the same case, which is nicely proportioned and feels solid.
 Where the Seiko SKX007 leans more towards a tool aesthetic, the Ray and Mako lean the other way entirely, incorporating more formal elements in their design.
 Where the SKX007 has a knurled bezel with sharp transitions, the Ray and Mako employ a smoothly angled bezel with shallow indents.
 This makes it more difficult to rotate, but damn does it look nice.
-The Ray and Mako both list a water resistance of 200m, however they are not ISO certified, so keep that in mind before taking them down to the seafloor.
+The Ray and Mako both list a water resistance of 200 meters.
+However, they are not ISO certified, so keep that in mind before taking them down to the seafloor.

 With a more refined look, these two might be more suited to the casual weekender than the serious divers out there.
-If you are looking for a dive watch that keeps the tool vibe on the down low and lets it’s inner tuxedo out, this might be the watch for you.
-The Ray especially has a classy feel with its glossy black bezel and chrome outlined indices.
+If you are looking for a dive watch that keeps the tool vibe on the down low and lets its inner tuxedo out, this might be the watch for you.
+The Ray really has a classy feel with its glossy black bezel and chrome outlined indices.

-The Seiko monster, as it’s name may suggest, is a rather bold watch.
+The Seiko monster, as its name may suggest, is a rather bold watch.
 People tend to either love it or hate it, and I have to admit at first I didn’t like it at all.
 Given a casual glance I thought the Monster was, well, kind of ugly.
-The first thing I noticed were the clunky indices and gigantic bezel, and it was kind of a shock.
+The first details I noticed were the clunky indices and gigantic bezel, and it was kind of a shock.
 Why is this watch so popular?
 I don’t get it!
 It wasn’t until I actually got my hands on one that it started to dawn on me.
 The construction on this watch is outstanding.
 All of the design elements that seem so strange at first begin to make sense upon closer inspection.
-The shroud, the dial and hands, the enormous bezel, it all somehow fits together making what I thought was an asymmetrical mess seem measured and balanced.
+The shroud, the dial and hands, the enormous bezel, it all somehow fits together, making what I thought was an asymmetrical mess seem measured and balanced.
 This is a watch that takes some getting used to and you really have to hold it in your hands to appreciate the strange beauty of this hulking monster.

 There is no denying that this watch has serious wrist presence, and you need to keep that in mind when wearing it.
 Is it a great weekend watch?
 Absolutely.
 Good for a board meeting?
 Maybe not.